inlets/inlets-operator/README.md

 ## Similar projects / products and alternatives

 - [inlets pro](https://github.com/inlets/inlets-pro) - L4 TCP tunnel, which can tunnel any TCP traffic with automatic, built-in encryption.
 Kubernetes-ready with Docker images and YAML manifests.
 - [inlets](https://inlets.dev) - inlets provides an L7 HTTP tunnel for applications through the use of an exit node, it is used by the inlets operator.
-Encryption can be configured separately.
+Encryption must be configured separately.
 - [metallb](https://github.com/danderson/metallb) - open source LoadBalancer for private Kubernetes clusters, no tunnelling.
 - [Cloudflare Argo](https://www.cloudflare.com/en-gb/products/argo-tunnel/) - paid SaaS product from Cloudflare for Cloudflare customers and domains - K8s integration available through Ingress
 - [ngrok](https://ngrok.com) - a popular tunnelling tool, restarts every 7 hours, limits connections per minute, paid SaaS product with no K8s integration available